and Home Front Living History Group (Incorporating the A.T.S.)

 Oxfordshire Home Guard

-With acknowledgement to Staffs HG Website
+With acknowledgement to Staffs HG Website an excellent reference source

 The Fall of France in May 1940 sent shock waves across the British Isles as the threat of an invasion by Nazi airborne forces seemed a real possibility having been used so successfully in Norway and then again to great effect in Holland.
 On the evening of 14th May 1940, Secretary of State for War Anthony Eden appealed for men aged between 17 and 65 to register for service in a home defence force to be known as "The Local Defence Volunteers".
 The response was immediate and overwhelming as thousands of men - many of them veterans of the Great War - enrolled for service in the new force.
 On 23rd July 1940 the LDV was renamed "The Home Guard" at the insistence of Prime Minister Winston Churchill, even though Eden strongly opposed this change of title having just paid for 1 million armbands bearing the letters LDV.

 The LDV/HG were initially, never meant to be anything other than a form of Special Constabulary and were not expected to enter into battle with the Nazis.
 As earlier stated the main threat to Britain was perceived to be from enemy parachutists and so LDV/HG units were deployed to observe likely 'drop zones' or 'glider landing zones' and if enemy activity was observed to then report the sighting to the regular army who would deploy and deal with the threat.
 However as time marched on and the training and quality of recruits increased the Home Guard would become a well trained and capable fighting force.